 Get it right

 EMR solutions can be a means of streamlining your pediatric practice’s functions as well as improving your bottom line.
 Still, EMR systems are not a silver bullet.
-The EMR solution you choose should match your practice’s needs both now and in the future.
+The EMR solution you choose should match your practice’s current and future needs.
 Consider these five factors and you are bound to get an EMR application that you will be content with for a long time.